AnthonySarmiento1/SOCDefenseLab/README.md

 <p align="center">
- From here I Launched a LSASS credential dumping attack that threat actors can use to pull the credentials of current users, and also domain admins.This could potentialy give threat actors a new attack vector to move laterally across a network.
+ From here I Launched an LSASS credential dumping attack that threat actors can use to pull the credentials of current users and domain admins.
+This could potentially give threat actors a new attack vector to move laterally across a network.
 <li><code>procdump -n lsass.exe -s lsass.dmp</code></li>

 <p align="center">